Table of Contents

 The first option is to simply re-glue the guitar nut back in place.
 You will need to use glue that can be removed easily if the nut ever needs to be replaced.
 You can find these at any hardware store.
 We have a great article here about the best nut glues.

 Once you have the glue, apply it to the nut, but don’t use too much, a drop or two will normally be enough.
 Put the nut back in place, and you can re-string the guitar and tune it up.
-Then, once it’s all tuned up, make sure the nut is sitting in the right place and centered, and leave the guitar for a few hours to let the glue set.
+Then, once it’s all tuned up, make sure the nut is sitting in the right place and centered.
+Then leave the guitar for a few hours to let the glue set.

 The second option is to leave the guitar nut loose.
 This is only recommended if you own a guitar with a good amount of string force over the nut.
 Some guitars also have a groove for the nut to sit in.
 These don’t require glue for the nut either.